syncfusion-content/flutter-docs/Flutter/globalization/globalization.md

 # Globalization for Syncfusion widgets

+## Date and number formats

+Our Syncfusion Flutter widgets will format the culturally based date, currency and numbers.

+* [`chart`](https://pub.dev/packages/syncfusion_flutter_charts) - Supports formats with number, date, and currency.
+* [`calendar`](https://pub.dev/packages/syncfusion_flutter_calendar) - Supports with date format.
+* [`sliders`](https://pub.dev/packages/syncfusion_flutter_sliders) - Supports formats with number and date.

 ## Localizations

 By default, the Syncfusion widgets are implemented with English localization (en-US) alone.
-You can add support for other languages by including our another package named `syncfusion_localizations` and the date-format will also be maintained based on the culture.
+You can add support for other languages by including our another package named [`syncfusion_localizations`](https://pub.dev/packages/syncfusion_localizations).
 As of now, this package supports 74 languages which are listed below.

 *  af - Afrikaans
 *  am - Amharic